coyotemarin/mrjob/docs/guides/pooling.rst

 there is no concept of "better" instances.

 mrjob's pooling won't add more than 1000 steps to a cluster, as the EMR API won't show more than this many steps.
+This behavior can be overridden using the :mrjob-opt:`no_steps_limit` in versions that support unlimited steps.
 (For `very old AMIs <http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/AddingStepstoaJobFlow.html>`__ there is a stricter limit of 256 steps).

 :py:mod:`mrjob` also uses an S3-based